10 Good Website Layout Ideas for 2026 (with Examples)

 Of course, your requirements might be different, so another option to consider is the card-based layout.

-Card-based layouts are a great way to give people a series of options for the user to choose between, presenting them with enough information on each choice to make a decision.
+Card-based layouts are a great way to give people a series of options to choose between, presenting them with enough information on each choice to make a decision.

 However, you will find websites using card-based layouts in any situation where users need to select from a list.
 For example, another typical use would be displaying a list of articles on a blog or news site.